Teams That Finish Early Accelerate Faster

-Managers pressure teams because they lack basic understanding of lean practices.
-Taiichi Ohno’s taxonomy of waste has the category of “Absurdity”—stress due to excessive scope.
+A lack of basic understanding of lean practices is often a cause of management pressure on teams.
+Taiichi Ohno’s taxonomy of waste has the category of “Absurdity”—stress due to excessive scope (see , Figure 10-1).
 This can cause massive slowdown.

 Muri (無理) is a Japanese word meaning “unreasonableness; impossible; beyond one’s power; too difficult; by force; perforce; forcibly; compulsorily; excessiveness; immoderation,” and is a key concept in the Toyota Production System (TPS) as one of the three types of waste (muda, mura, muri) (see articles for respective terms in Wikipedia).

-Maximize your probability of success by using the pattern Yesterday’s Weather.
-Then implement Illegitimus Non Interruptus that will systematically deal with any interruptions cause you to finish early.
-On early completion pull forward from the next Sprint’s backlog, which will increase Yesterday’s Weather for future Sprints.
-To increase the probability of acceleration, apply Scrumming the Scrum to identify your kaizen in the retrospective.
-Put the kaizen in the Sprint Backlog with acceptance tests for the next Sprint as top priority.
+Yesterday’s Weather will maximize your probability of success.
+Then you can implement Illegitimus Non Interruptus, which will systematically deal with any interruptions that would prevent you from finishing early.
+On early completion of the Sprint Goal, pull forward from the next Sprint’s backlog, which will increase Yesterday’s Weather for future Sprints.
+To increase the probability of acceleration, apply Scrumming the Scrum to identify your kaizen (see Kaizen and Kaikaku) in the Sprint Retrospective.
+Put the kaizen in the Sprint Backlog with acceptance tests (see Testable Improvements) for the next Sprint as top priority.

 ✥ ✥ ✥

-Openview Venture Partners noticed this pattern after analyzing data from many dozens of sprints with multiple teams.
-The teams that finished the Sprint early accelerated faster.
-Surprised, they observed that Scrum is not about velocity, it is about acceleration!
-Looking for root cause they discovered the finishing early allowed teams to think more clearly about what they were doing, remove impediments, pull forward backlog from the next Sprint, develop a winning attitude, and increase Yesterday’s Weather.
+Openview Venture Partners noticed this pattern after analyzing data from dozens of sprints with multiple teams.
+The teams that finished their Sprint early accelerated faster ().
+The common denominator was finishing early.
+It allowed teams to think more clearly about what they were doing—to remove impediments, to pull forward backlog from the next Sprint, to develop a winning attitude; and to increase Yesterday’s Weather.